Special Educational Needs (SEN)

 We are lucky enough to have some teaching assistants who support the class teacher in delivering interventions and support; working under the direction of the class teacher both within and outside of the classroom.
 For a small number of children with high and complex SEN a teaching assistant may facilitate meeting the child’s individual learning needs – again under the instruction of the class teacher.

-The school’s SEN Co-ordinator Tracey Jones supports staff and liaises with other agencies (where appropriate) to help meet the needs of children with SEN. She maintains the statements of SEND and the Education Health and Care Plans (EHCPs) in accordance with statutory guidelines, co-ordinates TAC (Team Around the Child) meetings, oversees and co-ordinates the provision of SEN across the school – reporting to the SLT (Senior Leadership Team) and school governors.
+The school’s SEN Co-ordinator Tracey Jones supports staff and liaises with other agencies (where appropriate) to help meet the needs of children with SEN. She maintains the Education Health and Care Plans (EHCPs) in accordance with statutory guidelines, works with school staff and outside agencies to co-ordinate TAF (Team Around the Family) meetings, oversees and co-ordinates the provision of SEN across the school – reporting to the SLT (Senior Leadership Team) and school governors.

 Your first, and main, port-of-call should always be your child’s class teacher, but an appointment can be requested with Mrs Jones through via your child’s teacher or the school office.